seanmpuckett/sai/docs/IntroToComprehensions.md

 Reduction is similar to mapping in that all of the elements of a collection are visited in turn, however the goal is typically to summarize, collate or total those elements, not transform them individually

-Javascript features the array method `Array.prototype.reduce` which performs the reduction function, and SAI extends its applicability with the **gather** compherension keyword.
+Javascript features the array method `Array.prototype.reduce` which performs the reduction function, and SAI extends its applicability with the **into** compherension keyword.

-#### GATHER _block_
+#### INTO _block_

-The **gather** comprehension only has a long-form which takes a block of code.
+The **into** comprehension only has a long-form which takes a block of code.

 In addition to the item itself (**it**) and the item key (**key**) available in other comprehensions, an accumulator variable (**accum**) is also used in the block.
 Each time the block is processed, **accum** has the same value it had last time.

-Below, the **accum** variable is initialized by `into 0`, and then each row in the collection is visited and we add `.age` to it.
+Below, the **accum** variable is initialized by the value following **into**: `0`, and then each row in the collection is visited and we add `.age` to it.
 This totals the age of every friend.

 **Total ages (block)**

-	friends gather into 0
+	friends into 0
 	  set accum + .age

 A more complex example.
 See if you can suss out how it works.

 **Count friends in each province**

-	friends gather into blank
+	friends into blank
 	  set accum[.province] to (self default 0) + 1

 Here’s a hint: **self** is a _magic variable_ used only in **set** statements.
 It is initialized to the previous value of the variable being changed by **set**.